Richterman/Password-Managment-Program/README.md

-# Password-Managment-Program
+# Password-Managment-Program 2.0 long term---Stable

+2.0 is a complete rewrite and brand new source code from 1.0 as that code was pretty bad

+1.0 ---- depreciated
 This is the password management program
-This is my very first program I have ever written without any help from outside sources or my coding book.
+This is my very first program I have ever written without any help from outside sources
-I did it entirely with my current understanding and knowledge

-If there are any issues, please open an issue thread.